Developer Reference v1

 }

-api_key string Optional If provided, filters to only cryptos configured for this API key
+If provided, filters to only cryptos configured for this key.

 {